-The course aims to provide some basic knowledge of key aspects of the history and philosophy of geographical enquiry, and to provide the theoretical and practical skills required to develop and conduct a research project in geography.
-These aims are achieved through providing training in the application of geographical research methods and techniques, data collection, data and statistical analysis, and the technical presentation of results.
-The course includes how to define a research topic, how to identify relevant literature, how to prepare a research proposal, and how to present data.
-Practical classes and assignments will equip students with the skills to conduct qualitative and quantitative research.
-By the end of the course, students should be familiar with the main conceptual and organizational issues that they will face in conducting their final-year Geography research project.
+The course aims to provide some basic knowledge of the key aspects of the history and philosophy of geographical enquiry, and to provide the theoretical and practical skills required to develop and conduct a research project in geography.
+Training in the application of geographical research methods and techniques, data collection, data and statistical analysis, and the technical presentation of results.
+Training in how to define a research topic, how to identify relevant literature, how to prepare a research proposal, and how to present data.

-GGE02232 INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS
+GGE02232 INTRODUCTION TO GEOGRAPHICAL INFORMATION SYSTEMS

-The course introduces students to the theory and general principles of GIS, and to practical skills and hands-on experience in its use.
-It teaches the fundamental concepts and basic functions of a GIS, the properties of GIS maps, and the structure of a GIS database.
-It introduces coordinate systems and map projections, and methods of performing simple vector and raster spatial analysis.
-In the lab exercises, students will work with ArcMap to visualize geographic data, create maps, query a GIS database, perform spatial analysis using common analysis tools, and solve geographic problems using a systematic approach.
+The course introduces students to the theory and general principles of GIS and to practical skills and hands-on experience in its use: the fundamental concepts and basic functions of a GIS; the properties of GIS maps; the structure of a GIS database; coordinate systems and map projections; methods of performing simple vector and raster spatial analysis.
+In lab exercises students will work with ArcMap to visualize geographic data, create maps, query a GIS database, perform spatial analysis using common analytical tools, and solve geographical problems using a systematic approach.
+The course introduces the core functionality of GIS software packages such as ArcMap, ArcCatalog, and ArcToolbox.